 The Board set a policy on the nomination of directors, chief executive officer and key executives, and the succession plans.
 Such policy is used as a guideline in selecting qualified and experienced candidates for the best interest of the Company.
-Details are in the Company’s policy on recruitment of directors, chief executive officer and key executives.
+Details are in the Company’s policy on recruitment of directors, chief executive officer and key executives and succession plans.

 The Board will ensure that remuneration and performance evaluation is appropriate and commensurate with the duties and responsibilities of the Board.
-The executives will receive salary and yearly bonus based on the Company’ s and the individual’s performance.
+Executives will receive salaries and yearly bonuses based on the Company’s and the individual’s performance.

-For continued improvements on corporate governance practices, the Board promotes training on corporate governance to concerned personnel, such as directors, members of the Audit Committee, management and company secretary.
-This training may be in-house or an outside institution may be used.
+For continual improvements on corporate governance practices, the Board promotes training on corporate governance to concerned personnel, such as directors, members of the Audit Committee, management and company secretary.
+This training may be in-house or an outside institution may be engaged.

-If there are changes in the directors or new directors, the management will arrange necessary information and documents for the new directors to perform their duties, including introduction to the business and operations direction of the Company.
+If there are changes in the directors or new directors, the management will arrange useful documents and information for the directors to perform their duties, including the business overview and operations of the Company.

 The Board will arrange for work rotations according to the aptitude of the person, with main considerations to the type of work and time available.
 The Chief Executive Officer will set the time schedule and evaluate the performance for personnel development and succession plan of the Company.
-This will develop knowledge and skills of management and employees and enable the personnel to rotate work.
+This will develop knowledge and skills of management and employees, and enable work rotation.

 05 Nurture Innovation and Responsible Business

-The Board gives emphasis on innovation for sustainable growth of the Company, and promotes the innovation from modern technology for the production process, with consideration for sustainable usage of natural resources; investment in research laboratories to develop and inspect the product characteristics to fulfill different customers’ requirements from various industries; and constantly developing operations processes to increase efficiency.
+The Board gives importance to innovation for sustainable growth of the Company, and promotes the innovation from modern technology for the production process, with consideration for sustainable usage of natural resources; investment in research laboratories to develop and inspect the product characteristics to fulfill different customers’ requirements from various industries; and constantly developing operations processes to increase efficiency.

 06 Strengthen Effective Risk Management and Internal Control

-The Board appointed the Audit Committee to support the Board’ s role in overseeing that the Company has effective internal controls, and to provide direct opinions on the financial statements and the internal control systems of the Company.
-The Audit Committee also allows discussions with the management and the auditor on mitigation of possible risks, and preparation of financial statements that are credible, of high standards, and added value to the Company.
-The Audit Committee must consist of not less than three independent directors, with qualifications as required by the Capital Market Supervisory Board and the Stock Exchange of Thailand, with one director knowledgeable or experienced in accounting or finance, and changes in financial standing.
-Details of the Audit Committee as to structure, characteristics, term of office, roles and responsibilities, are stated in the Audit Committee Charter.
+The Board appointed an Audit Committee to support the Board’s role in overseeing that the Company has effective internal controls, and to provide honest opinions on the financial statements and the internal control systems of the Company.
+The Audit Committee also allows discussions with the management and the auditor on mitigation of possible risks, and preparation of financial statements that are credible, of high standards, and is added value to the Company.
+The Audit Committee must consist of at least three independent directors, with qualifications as required by the Capital Market Supervisory Board and the Stock Exchange of Thailand, with at least one director knowledgeable or experienced in accounting or finance, and changes in financial standing.
+Details of structure, characteristics, term of office, roles and responsibilities of the Audit Committee are stated in the Audit Committee Charter.

-The Board of Directors set the following risk management and internal control policies:
+The Board of Directors set the following risk and internal control policies:

 - business code of ethics,